Global fixed point in low-dimensional surface group deformation space: A construction of a linear representation

 \section{A construction of a linear representation}

-We first fix some notation and collect some necessary results on mapping class groups of surfaces.
+We first fix some notation and collect necessary results on mapping class groups of surfaces.
 We refer to \cite{FM} for more details.
 As before, let $\sgn$ denote the closed connected orientable surface of genus $g$ with $n$ points removed.
 We denote by $\bsgn$ the surface $\sgn$ with a fixed {\em marked point} $x \in \sgn$.
 The mapping class group $\bmgn$ of $\bsgn$ is defined to be the group of the isotopy classes of orientation preserving homeomorphisms of $\sgn$ fixing the marked point $x$.
 Here, the isotopies are also required to fix $x$.

+At the level of abstract group structure, replacing the marked point $x$ by an additional puncture does not change the mapping class group: $\bmgn$ is naturally isomorphic to the subgroup of $\mgnp$ consisting of mapping classes that fix the added puncture corresponding to $x$.
+In particular, the pure mapping class group $\pbmgn$ of $\bsgn$, which is the subgroup of $\bmgn$ consisting of mapping classes that fix every puncture, is naturally isomorphic to $\pmgnp$ under this identification.

-Forgetting the marked point $x$, we have a natural surjection $ p: \bmgn \to \mgn$.
+We have a natural surjection $ p: \bmgn \to \mgn$ by forgetting the marked point $x$.
 This fits into the Birman exact sequence

 provided the Euler characteristic $\chi(\sgn) = 2 - 2g -n < 0$.
 Here, the homomorphism $\iota : \pi_1(\sgn, x) \to \bmgn$ is given by the so-called {\em point-pushing map}, which sends a loop $\gamma$ based at $x$ to the mapping class of the resulting homeomorphism of $\sgn$ of the ambient isotopy of the loop $\gamma^{-1}$ starting from the identity map of $\sgn$, where the loop $\gamma^{-1}$ is considered as the isotopy of the single point $x$.
 The natural action of $\bmgn$ on $\pi_1(\bsgn, x)$ coincides with the conjugation action in $\bmgn$ via $\iota$: